Michael Moloney, Director for Space and Aeronautics*

 MEG A. KNEMEYER is a financial officer for the Space Studies Board and the Aeronautics and Space Engineering Board.
 She previously worked with the NRC Executive Office, DEPS’ Naval Studies Board and Laboratory Assessments Board, the Office of Security, IOM, and the Commission on Physical Sciences, Mathematics, and Resources.
 She holds a M.A.Ed. in Education and Human Development from The George Washington University and a B.S. in Rehabilitation and Special Education from the University of Arizona.

 CELESTE A. NAYLOR is the information management associate for the Space Studies Board.
 She collaborates with the staff to ensure adherence to division and institutional requirements through all phases of the committee creation process.
 She also enjoys managing the boards website, exhibits and report distribution.
-She joined the NRC in 2002 as a senior project assistant.
-She has worked with the Committee on Assessment of Options to Extend the Life of the Hubble Space Telescope, the Committee on Astronomy and Astrophysics, the Committee on Microgravity Research and the Task Group on Research on the International Space Station.
+She joined the Space Studies Board in 2002.
 Ms. Naylor is a member of the Society of Government Meeting Professionals, Women in Aerospace and the American Women in Science.
-She has more than ten years of experience in event management.
+She has more than 15 years of experience in event management and over ten years working in content management.
 She has studied event management at George Washington University's School of Professional Studies and attended Trinity University in Washington, DC, where she studied communications.

 TANJA E. PILZAK is the manager of program operations for the Space Studies Board.
 She comes to the SSB from the Division on Earth and Life Studies where she was a research associate for five years in the Board on Earth Sciences and Resources and the Board on Agriculture and Natural Resources.
 Prior to becoming a research associate, Ms. Pilzak was a proposal specialist and a contract assistant in the Office of Contracts and Grants for three years as.
 She holds an M.S. in environmental management from the University of Maryland University College and a B.S. in natural resources management from the University of Maryland College Park.